Skip to content

 PLAY;

-Now playing the KeyStep sends notes through Resonon to the DAW.
-Monitor modes:
+Now the KeyStep plays through Resonon and out to your DAW.
+The monitor modes:

 ModeBehavior

-"auto"Pass through only when no pattern is playing
+"auto"Pass through only while no pattern is playing on the track

 let mod_wheel = Cc(0, 1); // CC 1 on channel 0